react-bootstrap-table/react-bootstrap-table2/docs/columns.md

 ### <a name='headerSortingClasses'>headerSortingClasses - [String | Function]</a>

-`headerSortingClasses` allows to customize `class` for header cell which the table was sorting based on.
+`headerSortingClasses` allows to customize `class` for header cell when this column is sorting.

 ```js
 const headerSortingClasses = 'demo-sorting';